Renew & Restore Detox Kit

 Have you ever thought: If only I had (fill in blank), then I would be happy.
 Whether it’s a bigger house, nicer car or heftier paycheck, it’s easy to think that something or more of something will make you happier once you obtain it.
 But can money really buy you happiness?

 Researchers have been asking this question for decades.
 Fortunately, their findings provide a great amount of insight on the subject, even though they’ve yet to agree on a single answer to this age-old money and happiness question.

 In 2010, researchers at Princeton University surveyed 1,000 people and found that self-reported emotional well-being increased with a higher salary—but only up to $75,000 per year.
 No further effects on happiness were found past that amount.
-Other studies, however, suggest it isn’t the income or dollar amount that boosts happiness, but rather how the money is spent.
+Other studies, however, suggest it isn’t the income, dollar amount, or level of wealth that boosts happiness, but rather how the money is spent.
 Here are three ways you can spend your money to help increase your happiness.

 Purchasing life experiences, rather than material things, can increase your satisfaction and happiness.
 Experiences can meet many of your psychological needs and contribute to your well-being, more than, say, a designer purse or the latest iPhone.
 Experiences shape your identity, help you grow and develop, and connect you to others with something you can't buy—time.

-People sometimes underestimate the value of experiences, missing out on opportunities that could enhance their well-being.
+People sometimes tend to underestimate the value of experiences, missing out on opportunities that could enhance their well-being.
 Of those who already think experiences are more important than things, many continue to purchase material goods over experiences.
-A 2014 study at San Francisco State University found that participants who made a material purchase thought the purchase was the best use of their money, yet still rated life experiences with friends and family as making them happier.
+A 2014 study at San Francisco State University found that participants who purchased a material good thought the purchase was the best use of their money, yet still rated life experiences with friends and family as making them happier.

 So why are people quicker to buy an item rather than an experience?